-My name is Derek Kitchen and I am running to be the next State Senator representing Utah's Second District.
+My name is Derek Kitchen and I am the State Senator representing Utah's Second District.

 I live with my partner Moudi, and our husky, Kaya, in an apartment in the Granary District.
 Salt Lake is my home.
 I grew up here, attended the University of Utah, and have been a champion for progressive causes in our state.
 In 2014, my partner and I sued the State of Utah for marriage equality.
 Kitchen v.
 Herbert is the case which legalized marriage in Utah and 5 other western states, establishing a groundbreaking case-law that led to nationwide marriage equality in 2015.

-As a Councilmember on the Salt Lake City Council (elected 2015), I have learned firsthand the important role the state legislature has in the big decisions that faces Salt Lake City.
+As a former Councilmember on the Salt Lake City Council (elected 2015), I have learned firsthand the important role the state legislature has in the big decisions that faces Salt Lake City.
 Issues such as addressing homelessness & crime in our downtown, to the long-range economic development effort in the Northwest Quadrant, it’s clear that Salt Lake City needs to have strong champion in the legislature.
-I’m running to be that champion.